jwasham12/Digit-Recognizer/README.md

 - Obtain the data from Kaggle
 - Check the images of the digits
-- Build model using different type of pre-processing
+- Build model using different types of pre-processing
 - Select the best model
 - Search the best parameter of the final model (Use AWS)
 - Evaluate the model